 The need to confront the issue is as urgent now as it was when Rego created her series.
 Art can be a powerful tool: the impact of Rego’s series was so significant it has been credited with helping sway Portuguese public opinion towards a second, successful referendum in 2007.

-Rego’s work is being displayed at Tate Britain at an especially poignant time, as the UK government is currently examining whether to make at-home abortions a permanent option in England.
+Rego’s work was displayed at Tate Britain at an especially poignant time, as the UK government examined whether to make at-home abortions a permanent option in England.
 Introduced temporarily during the pandemic, the measure allows those up to 10 weeks pregnant to receive the medical pills necessary for a termination in the post.
 It removes the need to travel to a clinic, making access easier for the most vulnerable in society.

-As reproductive rights and women’s safety are debated once more, it is an important moment to introduce the public to artists who create work demonstrating not only that abortion is both necessary and normal, but that it can even be celebrated.
+As reproductive rights and women’s safety continue to be debated, it is an important moment to introduce the public to artists who create work demonstrating not only that abortion is both necessary and normal, but that it can even be celebrated.